eldipa/book-of-gehn/posts/network/internet_scan/2021-09-19-IPv4-Scan-Part-II-Multiprobes-Analysis.md

 {% call marginnotes() %}
-The `:foo` are symbols which in our case are the names of the columns.
+The `:foo` are symbols that in our case are the names of the columns.
 The `∘` (`\circ` in Latex) is the *composite operator*: `length ∘ unique` is equivalent to `length(unique(x))`.
 The whole `:reason => length ∘ unique => :nunique` reads as: take the